CalebRose/harry_potter_rpg_character_gen/README.md

 Purpose: Script for generating non-player-characters for Harry Potter tabletop.
 Easy way to generate Hogwarts students with varying skillsets and interests

 ## Future Improvements
- - Randomly generate gender of character
- - Adding a name generator, dependent on gender of character
  - Further optimization and code clean up
  - Import to CSV or Google sheets(?)